 Schedule 1 sets out provisions with respect to the constitution and proceedings of the Commission.

-[Section 29 inserted by No. 28 of 2015 s.
+[Section 29 inserted: No. 28 of 2015 s.
 41.]

 30. Remuneration and allowances of members

 A member of the Commission, other than an employee within the meaning of the Public Sector Management Act 1994, shall be paid such remuneration and travelling and other allowances as the Minister from time to time determines, on the recommendation of the Public Sector Commissioner.